RabeloGuedes/libft/README.md

 ## ⚡ Projekt Testing

 ```
-	In order to test this project, a test file is required, which is under development.
 	Um dieses Projekt zu testen, es wird eine Datei gebraucht, diese ist unter Entwicklung.
 ```